Symmetric Encryption

 - What is symmetric encryption?

-Symmetric encryption is a method that uses the same key to encrypt and decrypt data. - How is symmetric encryption different from asymmetric encryption?
+Symmetric encryption is a method where the same key is used for both encrypting and decrypting data. - How does symmetric encryption differ from asymmetric encryption?

-Symmetric encryption uses one key for both processes, while asymmetric encryption uses two keys—a public key and a private key. - What are common algorithms used in symmetric encryption?
+Symmetric encryption uses one key for encryption and decryption, while asymmetric encryption uses a key pair (public and private keys). - What are common symmetric encryption algorithms?

 Symmetric Encryption Related Words